Joining our referral service means...

 2. We connect you with clients.

-We will connect you with clients in your area who contact us seeking legal help.
+We will connect you with clients in your area who are seeking legal help in your area of expertise.

 Do you know an attorney who handles...